 - you had the right under the scheme you joined before 6 April 2006 to take your pension before you’re 55 – ask your pension provider if you’re not sure

-Some companies offer to help you take your pension early or get more than 25% of it as a lump sum.
-These may be unauthorised payments and you can pay up to 55% tax on these.
+Some companies offer to help you get money out of your pension before you’re 55.
+This could be an unauthorised payment and you’d pay up to 55% tax on it.

-Your pension will be smaller if you retire early.
-This is because:
+Your pension pot will probably be smaller if you retire early because you’ve:

-- you’ve had fewer years to pay into your pension
+- had fewer years to pay into a defined contribution pension scheme

 - been in a defined benefit pension scheme for fewer years